 He descended at the city of Sankasya and the locals built a stupa in this design to commemorate the event.
 The descent from God realm stupa is characterized by a central projection in each of its four side containing triple ladder or projected steps.
 The central projections follow the plan miracle stupa with middle buttresses which project by one-third of their height.
 The projected step which forms a triple receding ladder were said to have been constructed for the Buddha by the celestial architect Vishvakaram.

 They often have three rows of thirty-three steps symbolizing the god realms.
 Laddered stairways in this design are often built at the temple entrances; the central stairways is reserved exclusively for distinguishing or incarnate Lamas. the right stairways are for the ordained monks, and the left is for the lay practitioner. triple flight of wooden stairs at the Potala Palace are very worn down in their right and left the section, as this section is reserved only for the Highest Lama.

 6) The Stupa of reconciliation.

 The stupa of reconciliation, commemorate Buddha’s reconciliation of the disputing faction within Sangha which had been divided by the enmity of his cousin Devadatta.
 Buddha reunited the Sangha at the Velvuvana Bamboo grove at Rajagriha and the local inhabitants of the kingdom of Magadha constructed a stupa of this design.
 The reconciliation stupa is characterized by its four octagonal steps with equal sides.
-Various symbolic meaning are given for the four levels of eight sided steps. which totals thirty-two in number.
+Various symbolic meaning is given for the four levels of eight-sided steps. which totals thirty-two in number.

 7) The stupa complete victory.